john gibbon

 -Oracle which has metering and data management software as part of their utilities practice and recently published a smart grid report.

--OSISoft has taken advantage of their position as the leader in managing time series data and events for utilities to create products for
+-OSISoft has taken advantage of their position as the leader in managing time series data and events for utilities to create products for AMI and the smart grid.
+Partners include SAP.

 -Silver Spring Networks creates IP based intelligent utility networking.